-The principles of law as applied to business affairs, including discussion of such fundamental topics as the definition of law, its sources, and a brief study of the law governing contracts, negotiable instruments, agency, partnership, corporations, and employer's liability.
+The principles of law as applied to business affairs; a study of the law governing contracts, negotiable instruments, agency, partnership, corporations, and employer's liability.

-Text: Business Law, Conyngton and Bergh.
+Text: Principles of Business Law, Dilbrou and Howard.
 Instructor: Untereiner.

 Ec.
 34. CORPORATION FINANCE.
 8 units (2-0-6); first term.